Network-Initialized Monte Carlo Based on Generative Neural Networks

-{\it PCMC algorithm based on neural networks}\,---\, We now introduce the PCMC algorithm.
+{\it NIMC algorithm based on neural networks}\,---\, We now introduce the NIMC algorithm.
 In order to demonstrate its ability of correcting the error in the training sample, we no longer train the networks to approximate well-thermalized MC results, but take unthermalized MC configurations generated from short Markov chains.
-After training the neural networks and generate independent configurations, we add parallel MC updates starting from these generated configurations~\footnote{For direct measurement on the generated configurations, we map each generated number from the range of $(0,1)$ to $(-1,1)$ and the relationship is: ${\rm number\ for\ measurement} = {\rm generated\ number}*2-1$.
-For MC update, we use Bernoulli distribution to discretize each element with the initial generated number as the possibility to take the value $1$, and map every $0$ to $-1$. } and find the PCMC results quickly converge to the well-thermalized results.
+After training the neural networks and generate independent configurations, we add MCMC updates starting from these generated configurations (one Markov chain for each configuration)~\footnote{For direct measurement on the generated configurations, we map each generated number from the range of $(0,1)$ to $(-1,1)$ and the relationship is: ${\rm number\ for\ measurement} = {\rm generated\ number}*2-1$.
+For MCMC update, we use Bernoulli distribution to discretize each element with the initial generated number as the possibility to take the value $1$, and map every $0$ to $-1$. } and find the NIMC results quickly converge to the well-thermalized results.
 The whole process is summarized in Alg.~\ref{alg:alg1}.